luis198327/Personal-Trainer/README.md

 + Add a booking system for clients to rebook sessions, so they can do this and save the trainer time, which will also help the user experience and repeat business.
 + More information of prices and an ability to accept payments to book sessions (certainly more for regular clients if the service is more generic and not bespoke).
 + Add more online content with pictures/videos of training sessions and perhaps testimonials of regular clients.
-+ Fix the form validation for the multiple checkbox option within the enquire form.
-Refer to known bug number 1 below.

 ## Technologies Used
 ### Languages Used